henridev/computer-systems/chapter-3/linux-command-line-skills.md

 sysadmin@localhost:~$ ls
 Desktop  Documents  Downloads  Music  Pictures  Public  Templates  Videos
 ```

-Note that the files were deleted with no questions asked.
-This could cause problems when deleting multiple files by using glob characters.
-Because these files are deleted without question, a user could end up deleting files that were not intended to be deleted.

-**Warning:** The files are permanently deleted.
-There is no command to undelete a file and no trash can from which to recover deleted files.

 As a precaution, users should use the `-i` option when deleting multiple files: